worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

-Sarah wrote it up.
+Liv wrote it up.
 Spent six months writing a complete analysis—history, evidence, calculations, conclusions.
 Two hundred pages.
 She documented everything.
 Made copies.
 Stored them in different locations.

 Then she sat at her desk and stared at the manuscript and knew she'd never publish it.